teco-kit/DecisionTreeRules/README.md

 The methode returns a pandas.DataFrame with all data belonging to the rule.

 The methode needs the following parameters:
-    +param data: dataset to search in (panda)
+*param data: dataset to search in (panda)
-    +param rule: string, rule you want to use
+*param rule: string, rule you want to use

 example code:

     elements = tree_extract_rule.extract_elements_of_rule(boston_data, 'If RM <= 6.54549980164\nIf DIS <= 1.33920001984\nIf LSTAT > 17.7350006104\n')
     print(elements)

 result:

              CRIM   ZN  INDUS  CHAS    NOX     RM    AGE     DIS   RAD    TAX  \
     142   3.32105  0.0  19.58   1.0  0.871  5.403  100.0  1.3216   5.0  403.0
     373  11.10810  0.0  18.10   0.0  0.668  4.906  100.0  1.1742  24.0  666.0